-If chatting with your ex is something you do regularly, it might not be an out of the blue thing to give them a ring and find closure if that’s what is missing before your wedding day.
-But if you haven’t heard the sound of their voice since your breakup and you haven’t responded to any of their reach outs so far, having a closure call might not be something you want to do.
+If chatting with your ex is something you do regularly, it might not be an out of the blue to give them a ring before your wedding day.
+But if you haven’t heard the sound of their voice since your breakup and you haven’t responded to any of their reach-outs so far, having a closure call might not be something you want to do.
 Take into consideration what your last communication was with each other.
-If it went well, then picking up the phone to let them know that you’re officially moving on and what that means for that person (maybe that they should stop contacting you or that you both should make moves toward being friends) might be a good idea.
+If it went well, then picking up the phone to let them know that you’re officially moving on and what that means for that person might be a good idea.

 2. What’s Your Status With That Person?

 Having a closure call might be something that’s very important to you so that you can move on and not feel anxious on your wedding day thinking about your ex potentially crashing the wedding and screaming “I object” during the ceremony.
-Before you do have that chat with you ex, decide on if you feel comfortable letting your fiancé know.
+Before you do have that chat, decide on if you feel comfortable letting your partner know.
 How do they feel about you communicating with that person?
 How do you feel about potentially doing it and not telling your fiancé?
 Consider both of those things before reaching out.

 4. What’s the Goal of the Convo?

 Have a strong goal in mind before embarking on the call with your ex.
-If it’s to rehash the past and come out as the person who did no wrong, having that call might not be worth it or yield those results.
-If your goal of the call is to just let them know that you apologize for hurting them and forgive them for hurting you, and you end it on a mature note, then it might be worth it to pursue that call.
-Plan out not only what the purpose of the call is going to be but also what you will talk about so that there’s no awkward silence, fierce fights, or extreme rage that happens when you step back into your ex’s life.
+If it’s to rehash the past and come out as the person who did no wrong, it might not be worth it or yield those results.
+If the goal of the call is to just let them know that you apologize for hurting them or forgive them for hurting you and you end it on a mature note, then it might be worth it to pursue that call.
+Plan out not only what the purpose of the call is going to be but also what you will talk about so that there are no awkward silences or, worse, fierce fights when you step back into your ex’s life.

 5. Have You Had a Reality Check?